 Traumatic brain injuries, or TBIs for short, include any damage to the brain that is caused by some external force and includes subsequent internal complications, such as tissue damage and swelling.
 These injuries need to be taken very seriously since they can have devastating long-term implications for a person’s health.

-Legal claims relating to these serious injuries also need to be taken very seriously and should only be handled by an experienced attorney who understands the demands of these types of personal injury cases.
-If you or a family member have suffered a traumatic brain injury in an accident caused by someone else, you should speak with an Orangeburg traumatic brain injury lawyer as soon as possible.
+Legal claims relating to these serious injuries also need to be taken very seriously and should only be handled by an experienced catastrophic injury attorney who understands the demands of these types of personal injury cases.
+If you or a family member have suffered a severe head injury in an accident caused by someone else, you should speak with an Orangeburg traumatic brain injury lawyer as soon as possible.

 All traumatic brain injuries need to be taken very seriously and receive appropriate medical attention.
 In addition to the initial damage to the brain at the moment of trauma, other damage can develop over time following the impact.
-Legal claims relating to these serious and long-lasting injuries call for the guidance of an Orangeburg traumatic brain injury lawyer who could help accident victims navigate the complex claims process.
+Legal claims relating to these serious and long-lasting traumatic brain injuries call for the guidance of an Orangeburg lawyer who could help accident victims navigate the complex claims process.

 Closed Head Injuries